carpentries-incubator/docker-introduction/_episodes/advanced-containers.md

 *command* that replaces the default command given by `CMD ["python3", "/home/sum.py"]` in the image.

-To achieve the goal of having a command that *always* runs when the container is run *and* can be passed the arguments given on the command line, use the keyword `ENTRYPOINT` in the `Dockerfile`.
+To achieve the goal of having a command that *always* runs when a container is run from the container image *and* can be passed the arguments given on the command line, use the keyword `ENTRYPOINT` in the `Dockerfile`.

 ~~~